 Project ID #: Project Title:

 Name:

 A project can earn a maximum score of 115 podifferent criteria.
 Judges assign a score of 1 to This score is then multiplied by the weight factor all six categories are then tallied to produce 5 (1 being the lowest) to each category. or assigned to that category.
 The scores

 1. Relevance Score: x 5 =

 Relevance in terms of science, the environmen nt, and society:

-Does the project target an important chells the project scientifically relevant?
-Call applied research and can the results been can the project contribute to the improvant of the quality of life?
-Does the project propose innovative soen Does the project increase the awareness Does the project integrate environment In the scientific level be related to basic, e directly applied or implemented?
-Evement of the quality of environment elutions to unsolved problems?
+applied research and can the results be In the scientific level be related to basic, e directly applied or implemented?
+Verment of the quality of the environment vertically strain or unsolved problems?

 2. Creativity Score: x 4 =

 Creativity of the project in relation to:

-Posing a problemSolving a problem
+Posing a problem

+- Solving a problem

+- Analyzing the data

+- Experimenting or investigating

-• Mediating and making the affected parties aware of the problem.
+- Mediating and making the affected parties aware of the problem.